Skip to content

 1. STATS19 STATS19 is the UK's public accident database, containing police reports of road traffic collisions that took place around the country.
 We have selected a subset of the dataset focussed on London incidents, which will provide us with a base risk-map.

 2. TLF JamCams To build a thorough risk map for London roads, we can't just rely on STATS19 data as the records only cover police-reported incidents resulting in injury.
-To consider the near-miss events which also impact road risk, dRISK scraped jamcam clips—public live streams from London's busiest intersections
+To consider the near-miss events which also impact road risk, we scraped jamcam clips—public live streams from London's busiest intersections

 3. ScenicOrNot Dataset The ScenicOrNot dataset contains images of locations around the UK with a "scenicness" rating, assigned by the public (you can vote here!)